MightyPirates/OpenComputers/README.md

 Want to tinker with the mod itself?
 Here is how - for IntelliJ IDEA users.

 **Important**
-- Make sure you have the Gradle plugin enabled in IDEA (File->Settings->Plugins).
+- Make sure you have the Gradle plugin enabled in IntelliJ IDEA (File->Settings->Plugins).
 - Make sure you have the Scala plugin enabled.

 Clone the repository, then in it run
 `gradlew setupDecompWorkspace`
 to setup the workspace, including assets and such, then
 `gradlew idea`
-to create an IntellJ IDEA project.
+to create an IntelliJ IDEA project.

 Open the project and you will be asked to *import the Gradle project* (check your Event Log if you missed the pop-up). **Do so**.
 This will configure additionally referenced libraries.

-In the case you wish to use Eclipse rather than IDEA, the process is mostly the same, except you must run `gradlew eclipse` rather than `gradlew idea`.
+In the case you wish to use Eclipse rather than IntelliJ IDEA, the process is mostly the same, except you must run `gradlew eclipse` rather than `gradlew idea`.